habitat-sh/habitat/www/source/docs/plan-syntax.html.md

 : An array of runtime dependencies for your package based on the pkg_deps setting in a plan.

 exposes
-: The port(s) to expose for a client application.
+: The port(s) to expose for an application or service.
 This value is pulled from the pkg_expose setting in a plan.

 path
 : The location where the fully-qualified package is installed.